Abuja Airplane House

-The house is owned by Jammal Said, a Lebanese-Nigerian working as a civil engineer who runs his construction company in Abuja.
+The house is owned by Jammal Said, a Lebanese-Nigerian working as a civil engineer who runs a construction company in Abuja.
 Born in Jos, he was inspired by his wife Laiz Said's passion for travel when envisioning the house.
 He promised to build a plane-shaped home for her as "a symbol of their love".
 He spent years searching for the ideal location after their 1980s marriage, finally finding it in 1999.
-Their son, Mohammed Jammal, widely known as 'White Nigerian' on social media, recalls being about 12 years old when construction began.
-Every day after school, he and his five siblings helped in building the house.
-The house is still under-construction decades after its commencement as Jammal insists on overseeing each phase without external professional aid.
+Their son, Mohammed Jammal, known as 'White Nigerian' on social media, recalls being about 12 years old when construction began.
+Every day after school, he and his five siblings helped build the house.
+The house is still under construction decades after its commencement as Jammal insists on overseeing each phase without external professional aid.